 Or in grammar/language arts:

 - Before we begin today’s lesson, let’s review what you learned yesterday.
 Tell me how you punctuate a sentence when it has a series of three things in it.
-Example: Heather went to the store and bought eggs lettuce and bread
+Example: How would you punctuate this sentence?
+Heather went to the store and bought eggs lettuce and bread

 - What did we learn on Wednesday about how to write a proper pronoun that’s different than a regular pronoun?